Heterogeneous Graph Neural Network for Identifying Hadronically Decayed Tau Leptons at the High Luminosity LHC: Simulation

 \section{Simulation}

 Proton-proton collisions are simulated with \textsc{Pythia 8.302}~\cite{Sjostrand:2019zhc,Sjostrand:2014zea} at a center-of-mass-energy of $\sqrt s = 13$ TeV.
 The detector response is simulated by \textsc{Delphes 3}~\cite{deFavereau:2013fsa} with the ATLAS detector configuration, and an average of 200 additional $pp$ collisions emulating the collision density at the High Luminosity LHC are added to each event. \textsc{Delphes} uses the particle-flow reconstruction algorithms to produce \textit{particle-flow tracks} and \textit{particle-flow towers}, which then serve as inputs to reconstruct jets and missing transverse energy.
 Jets are reconstructed with the anti-$k_t$~\cite{anti-kt} algorithm with a radius of 0.4 using \textsc{FastJet 3.3.2}~\cite{Cacciari:2011ma,fastjet}.
-As no $\tau$ reconstruction algorithm is used, all jets are treated as \taujet candidates.
+As no $\tau$ reconstruction algorithm is used, all jets with $\pt > 30$ GeV and $|\eta| < 2.7$ are treated as \taujet candidates.

-Genuine \taujet leptons are simulated by the $\gamma^* \to \tau \tau$ processes, and fake \taujet candidates by jets from the Quantum chromodynamics (QCD) processes.
+Genuine \taujet leptons are simulated by the $pp \to \gamma^* \to \tau \tau$ processes, and fake \taujet candidates by jets from the Quantum chromodynamics (QCD) processes.
+Note that the on-shell $Z$ boson production is excluded to avoid possible biases on the jet kinematic variables.
 Both are generated by \textsc{Pythia 8.302}, which is also used for parton shower, hadronization, and $\tau$ lepton decay.
 The A14~\cite{TheATLAScollaboration:2014rfk} set of tuned parameters and the \textsc{NNPDF2.3 LO}~\cite{NNPDF:2014otw} set of parton distribution functions with $\alpha_s = 0.13$ are used.
 All tau leptons were forced to decay hadronically to maximize the generation efficiency.
 In addition, the invariant mass of two tau leptons ($m_{\tau\tau}^{*}$) is set to be in the range from 60 GeV to 7000 GeV.
 To populate generated jet \pt spectrum towards high values, the QCD events use a biased phase space sampling which is compensated by a continuously decreasing weight for the event.